seanmisra/angular-coding-exercises/README.md

 16) Create a typeahead input that uses the rxjs operators debounceTime and distinctUntilChanged
 17) Demonstrate a use case for the forkJoin rxjs operator
 18) Write several karma/jasmine test cases that pass
+19) Create a typeahead input that uses rxjs switchMap

 Commits correspond to each exercise